sebastianconcept/Mapless/README.md

 ## Description

 Mapless is a schema-less persistence framework supporting multiple backends and offering a user-friendly API.
-For instance, querying Mapless objects involves a common family of methods, and there's no need to declare accessors and mutators.
+Querying Mapless objects involves a common family of methods, and there's no need to declare accessors and mutators.
 See [examples below](#examples).

-Designed to be schema-less, Mapless eliminates the need for schema maintenance and avoids any Object-Relational Mapping requirements.
+Designed to eliminate the need for schema maintenance, Mapless avoids any Object-Relational Mapping requirements.

-Mapless achieves a balance of maximum data survivability and robust architectural flexibility without imposing a heavy burden in terms of adoption and maintenance.
+Mapless achieves a balance between maximum data survivability and robust architectural flexibility without imposing a heavy burden in terms of adoption and maintenance.
+A sweet spot for development and production.

 ## Features